-In recent years the discovery of many extrasolar planets orbiting in close proximity to their central stars has highlighted a situation where tidal interactions are likely to have been important in determining the formation and subsequent orbital evolution of the systems (e.g. Terquem et al. 1998; Barker & Ogilvie 2009).
+In recent years, the discovery of many extrasolar planets orbiting in close proximity to their central stars has highlighted a situation where tidal interactions are likely to have been important in determining the formation and subsequent orbital evolution of the systems (e.g. Terquem et al. 1998; Barker & Ogilvie 2009).

-In particular, Hot Jupiters may be formed by a tidal capture into a highly eccentric orbit followed by orbital circularisation.
+In particular, hot Jupiters may be formed by a tidal capture into a highly eccentric orbit followed by orbital circularization.
 During this process tidal dissipation both in the planet and the star can be significant (see e.g. Rasio & Ford 1996; Ivanov & Papaloizou 2007, 2010, 2011, and references therein).
 In the latter case the tidal dissipation may lead to the planet merging with the central star at a later stage of its evolution (e.g. Villaver & Livio 2009).

 An understanding of these processes requires an analysis of the tidal interaction of the planet with the central star and its calibration through comparison with observations.
-In particular, the rate of orbital evolution can be inferred from observed orbital period changes (see Hebb et. al. 2009; Hellier et. al. 2009; Hoyer et.al.
-2016a; Jiang et al. 2016; Maciejewski et al. 2016) making such a calibration possible in principle.
-In order to proceed with this we consider tides raised on the central star by planets on near circular orbits as these are relevant to observed systems.
-Orbital circularisation can also occur but tides raised on the planet could also play a role there.
+In particular, the rate of orbital evolution can be inferred from observed orbital period changes (see Hebb et al. 2009; Hellier et al. 2009; Hoyer et al. 2016a; Jiang et al. 2016; Maciejewski et al. 2016) making such a calibration possible in principle.
+In order to proceed with this we consider tides raised on the central star by planets on near-circular orbits as these are relevant to observed systems.
+Orbital circularization can also occur but tides raised on the planet could play a role there.
 We also focus on dynamical tides as we anticipate that quasi-static tides are unlikely to be important on account of the mismatch of the tidal forcing frequency and the inverse convective turn over time (see Section 5.2.1 below).
 Dynamical tides are found to be associated with the excitation of potentially resonant gravity or g modes.

-Ivanov et al. (2013) (IPCh) determined the tidal response associated with the excitation of a regular dense spectrum of normal modes, such as provided by the low frequency rotationally modified g modes, by a perturbing tidal potential.
+Ivanov et al. (2013, hereafter IPCh) determined the tidal response associated with the excitation of a regular dense spectrum of normal modes, such as provided by the low-frequency rotationally modified g modes, by a perturbing tidal potential.
 They obtained expressions from which the orbital evolution could be obtained.
 These depend on the amount of dissipation present.
 Two regimes were highlighted.
-The regime of moderately large damping (MLD) for which the excited waves are damped before reaching an appropriate boundary, the centre for a radiative core, and the surface for a radiative envelope.
-In this regime the effect on the orbit is independent of the details of the dissipation process.
-Note that the same assumption of the validity of MLD regime is implied in the well known theory of dynamical tidal interactions of Zahn (1970) and Zahn (1977) which is
+The regime of moderately large damping (MLD) for which the excited waves are damped before reaching an appropriate boundary, the centre for a radiative core and the surface for a radiative envelope.
+In this regime, the effect on the orbit is independent of the details of the dissipation process.
+Note that the same assumption of the validity of MLD regime is implied in the well-known theory of dynamical tidal interactions of Zahn (1970, 1977) which is, however, contrary to the IPCh approach, formally valid only in the asymptotic limit of tidal forcing frequency tending to zero, and for stars with an idealized structure.
+In addition, the expressions for the orbital evolution are applicable to the case of very weak dissipation where resonant responses may occur.